 The way acupuncture works is by building upon itself, so the doctor’s goal is to get you from one treatment to the next without a recurrence of symptoms.
-Usually, she or he will start you on 2x/week.
-As soon as he can do that, he will space out your treatments further, so from 2x/week to 1x/week, then every other week, then 1x/month, and then maintenance whenever you have a flareup.
+Usually, she or he will start you on 2-3x/week.
+As soon as possible, your acupuncturist will space out your treatments further, so from 2x/week to 1x/week, then every other week, then 1x/month, and then maintenance whenever you have a flareup.

 - Acute: More frequent initially for a shorter period of time.
 The Acupuncturist will most likely want to see you 2 days in a row.
 For more severe pain or injuries, this may vary.

 This short answer is yes.
 Each Acupuncturist will have a different level of comfort and different guidelines as to what is appropriate when treating kids.
 Often it depends on how old they are, and how comfortable they are with needles.
 Typically the minimum age is 12, though younger patients that are comfortable with the treatments are perfectly fine.

 Some parents bring their children in just for herbs and supplements.
 This is an option as well, and many formulas were originally developed specifically to be used for children.